sevkioruc/docs/docs/example use cases/simple-rbac.md

 #### organization actions

-In this example we define several actions for controling access permissions on organization files and organizations vendor's files.
+In our schema, we define several actions for controlling access permissions on organization files and organization vendor's files.

 ```perm
 entity organization {